After we did a family tree DNA test, I discovered my husband had a lovechild – I’m devastated, but haven’t told him yet.

 “A few years ago, a friend, who had previously believed he was childless, was contacted by a young man who claimed to be his son,” another said.

-“When they met, it was pretty obvious because he looked exactly like him and friend had been in a relationship with the mother for nearly two decades – and had never been told he had a son.”
+“It was pretty undeniable when they met because he looked exactly like him and friend had had a nearly two-decade relationship with the mother – and had never been told he had a son.”

-“My grandchild’s father attempted to make my daughter sign a non-disclosure agreement stating she would never name him as the father,” a third said.
+“My grandchild’s father tried to get my daughter to sign a non-disclosure agreement stating she would never name him as the father,” a third said.

 Infosurhoy’s most recent news in a nutshell.